WPS Rate Hike for 2027 and 2028

 SPOTLIGHT ON PROFIT

-- CUB urges the PSC to make progress in reducing profits.
-The PSC declined to reduce profits for WPS in the last case, decided in December 204.
+• In 2024, the PSC declined to reduce profits for WPS.
 CUB’s advocacy in the last case would have saved $36 million over two years.

-- In the new proposal, the utility wants to hike its return on equity back to 9.9%.
+• In the new proposal, Public Service (WPS) wants to hike its return on equity back to 9.9%.
 WPS also seeks a “capital structure” change that would allow it to profit more than it does already — by allowing a greater portion of its spending to capture those returns.

-- Wisconsin investor-owned utilities already get the fifth highest profit rates in the country, forcing customers to shoulder energy bills that are too high.
+• Wisconsin investor-owned utilities are already allowed the fifth highest profit rates in the country, forcing customers to shoulder energy bills that are too high.

 AFFORDABILITY IS JOB ONE